jialuechen/torchquant/CONTRIBUTING.md

 ## Getting Started

-For more detailed information on how to contribute to torchquant, please follow these steps:
+For more detailed information on how to contribute to torchderiv, please follow these steps:

 1. Ensure you have Python 3.7+ installed on your system.
 2. Install the required dependencies: